EmadHelmi/herodotus/README.md

 ### Basic usage

-1. First, you should define a logger object with a specific severity level. by this level setup, the logger will send all severities greater than or equal to.You can read more about severity numbers [here][severity-url].
+1. To begin, it's essential to instantiate a logger object with a designated severity level.
+   This configuration dictates that the logger will transmit all severities equal to or surpassing the specified level.
+   Further insight into severity numbers can be found [here][severity-url].
-   For example, if you define a logger object with `WARNING` level, it does not send any `INFO`, `DEBUG` or `NOTSET` levels to its handlers.
+   For instance, if a logger object is established with a `WARNING` level, it will refrain from dispatching `INFO`, `DEBUG`, or `NOTSET` levels to its associated handlers.

    ```python
    import logging